PyCQA/pydocstyle/docs/snippets/cli.rst

                             regular expression; default is --ignore-decorators=''
                             which does not ignore any decorated functions.

+      Note:
+        When using --match, --match-dir or --ignore-decorators consider whether you should use a single quote (') or a double quote ("), depending on your OS, Shell, etc.

       Error Check Options:
         Only one of --select, --ignore or --convention can be specified.
 If none is specified, defaults to `--convention=pep257`.
 These three